siggame/TheArena/README.md

 If you created a new project:
 Make sure the project id is something easily typable and memorable.
 Enable the compute engine API.
+Run `gcloud config set project <your-project-id>`

 Regarding imports:
 If the googleapiclient is giving an error use `pip3` instead of `pip` in the install command.